flabbyninja/wekan-develop/README.md

 docker run --privileged=true --link wekan-mongo:mongo -p 3000:3000 -it -v wekan-source:/wekan-source flabbyninja/wekandev:latest bash

 *TODO:* This is first version.
 Docker compose config will be provided to start this seamlessly

+## Local Development

+Start commands above use volume on *wekan-source* to hold data.
+Moving *root/repo* content here allows IDE usage on local machine, with meteor rebuild in container on change.

+## Starting App

+From within app directory, run *meteor*

+*NOTE:* If using root in container, use *--allow-superuser* flag